kaldi-asr/kaldi/cmake/INSTALL.md

 | KALDI_BUILD_TEST       | ON,OFF                  | ON |
 | KALDI_USE_PATCH_NUMBER | ON,OFF                  | OFF |
 | BUILD_SHARED_LIBS      | ON,OFF                  | OFF |

+NOTE: Currently, BUILD_SHARED_LIBS does not work on Windows due to some symbols
+      (variables) are not properly exported.